 Read the Key Facts about MOTs here.

 National performs thousands of MOTs every year.
-All staff complete stringent MOT training and undergo continual training to ensure the service provided to you is of the highest quality at the best possible price.
-This also means that our MOTS are quick and hassle-free.
+All our MOT Testers complete stringent training and undergo continual reassessment by the DVSA (Driver and Vehicle Standards Agency) to ensure the service provided to you is of the highest quality.

 At National, we are committed to keeping your costs as low as possible and continually price check against our competitors to ensure we remain the most competitive in the industry.

-On the 20th May 2018, there will be changes to the way that MOT's are performed within the United Kingdom.
-MOT defects will be identified within the following categories: dangerous, major, minor, advisory or pass.
+On the 20th May 2018, the DVSA announded a change to the way that MOT's are performed within the United Kingdom.
+MOT defects are now identified within the following categories: dangerous, major, minor, advisory or pass.
 Dangerous and major defects will result in your vehicle failing its MOT.

 MOT Test Fees

-The MOT test fee is set by a government agency called VOSA (latterly renamed DVSA).
+The MOT test fee is set by a government agency called DVSA (Driver and Vehicle Standards Agency).
 You can find a list of current MOT test fees at www.gov.uk/getting-an-mot/mot-test-fees.